-Draft Tags allows you to test your tags before they are applied through the API or the Zendesk integration.
-By creating a draft tag, you will be able to see (only inside your Lang.ai project) what documents would have been classified if the tag was live with the advantage of not applying any change to your Zendesk tickets.
+Draft Tags allows you to test your tags before they are applied through the API or our Salesforce or Zendesk integration.
+By creating a draft tag, you will be able to see (only inside your Lang.ai project) what documents would have been classified if the tag was live with the advantage of not applying any change to your Salesforce or Zendesk tickets.

 How to enable Draft Tags

-Draft Tags are available by default in Zendesk projects that have enabled the tickets tagging option:
+Draft Tags are available by default in Salesforce and Zendesk projects that have enabled the tickets tagging option:

-To activate Draft Tags in non-Zendesk projects you will need to mark the project as live.
+To activate Draft Tags in projects that are not created from Salesforce or Zendesk you will need to mark the project as live.
 You can do this by going to Setup - Integrations section and clicking on "Set the project Live".

 Creating a draft tag